vialink/viacrypt/README.md

 Translating
 -----------

-Translations are being done with gettext and translation files should be located on `locale/<LANG>/translations.mo` with its respective .po file.
+Translations are being done with gettext and translation files should be located on `locale/<LANG>/messages.po`.

 The current scheme still needs some polishing, we could compile the .po to .mo and ease the extraction.